omniscale/imposm3/README.md

   Limit imported geometries to polygons from Shapefiles or GeoJSON, for city/state/country imports.

 - Easy deployment:
-  Single binary with only runtime dependencies to common libs (GEOS, GDAL, SQLite and LevelDB)
+  Single binary with only runtime dependencies to common libs (GEOS, SQLite and LevelDB)

 - Support for table namespace (PostgreSQL schema)